 But for some, impact reduction and environmental and other ethical concerns are the driving factor.
 A seemingly frugal lifestyle is the result.

 Reducing your consumption of materials, water, energy, and transportation, and reusing and re-purposing have a significant impact on the environment.
 It can also have a significant impact on your bank account.
-An entire section of 20somethingfinance has been dedicated to eco-friendly savings – so dig in.

 The tiny house movement is closely tied to frugality and it seems to be a combination of impact reduction, minimalism, and wealth-building.